 The Center has implemented several large-scale reform projects, including e-CUSP, a project funded by the Math-Science Partnerships Program of the US Department of Education and the NJ DOE.

-The mission of the Passaic River Institute is to further environmental research and education and to seek solutions for environmental problems within the Passaic River basin of Northern New Jersey.
-PRI research projects include the study of contaminant biological uptake, regional toxicity, pollutant fate, transport and distribution, and ecosystem degradation and restoration.
+The mission of this institute is to further environmental research and education and to seek solutions for environmental problems within the Passaic River basin of Northern New Jersey.
+PRI research projects include the study of contaminant biological uptake, regional toxicity, pollutant fate, transport and distribution and ecosystem degradation and restoration.

 The Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences was established by Montclair State University’s College of Science and Mathematics in 2007 to rapidly advance the new skills, approaches and research that are critical to the development of tomorrow’s solutions to global health issues.